 Failure to pay The Sanctuary Levy not only contravenes the rules of The Sanctuary itself but also those of the Mozambique Government.
 Levy defaulters risk facing legal action which may result in their site being reclaimed.

-The current levy is R130,000 per annum for private sites, and a higher rate per bed on commercial sites.
+The current levy is R231,351.12 per annum for private sites, with the same rate per bed on commercial sites.

 The advantages of buying a ready-built home or share in an existing home on The Sanctuary are: